 Talk to us today about how you can reach out and connect with your people with our In-Touch tool.

-As we edge closer to the end of the year, many of us start to think about the year that is ahead.
-In 2020, we all faced difficulties associated with the COVID-19 pandemic.
 Australian research in particular talks about the increased prevalence of depression and anxiety symptoms in individuals who have never had mental health diagnosis before (Dawel, et al, 2020).
+And recent research has found more people are reaching out and using mental health services during the pandemic than in previous years.

-The five ways to wellbeing are behaviours that are centered around 5 domains:
+The five ways to wellbeing are behaviours that are centred around 5 domains:

 - Be active – being active can involve activities such as a walk, gym visit, cleaning, gardening or swimming.
 It can also be as simple as taking the stairs instead of a lift or parking at the end of the car park.